Jeju Island: 7 gorgeous places to visit in Jung Kook’s favourite travel destination

 During a recent photoshoot with Calvin Klein, BTS member Jung Kook was asked where he would like to travel next.
-Without hesitation, Jung Kook answered Jeju Island despite not having travelled often.
-The main vocalist of the K-pop boy band has visited the famed holiday destination numerous times.
+Without hesitation, Jung Kook answered Jeju Island despite not being an avid traveller.
+However, the main vocalist of the K-pop boy band has visited the famed holiday destination numerous times.

-Jeju Island is known as the go-to place for honeymooners but it’s also popular for those looking for a laidback retreat from city life.
+Jeju Island is the go-to place for honeymooners, but it’s also famous for those looking for a laidback retreat from city life.
 Packed with gorgeous beaches, delicious fresh seafood, stunning hiking trails, and natural wonders, it’s no surprise that Jung Kook loves Jeju Island.
-There are so many places to visit in South Korea but Jeju Island boasts plenty of its own unique features that make it stand out from the rest.
+There are so many places to visit in South Korea, but Jeju Island boasts plenty of unique features that make it stand out.

 If you’re looking to retrace Jung Kook’s steps, it’s time to visit (or revisit) Jeju Island.
 The island is best explored by dividing your trip between Jeju (North side) and Seogwipo (South side).
 To make the most of your trip, we list some of the best places to visit on both sides of the island.